VitaliyLytvyn/Metronome/README.md

 Options that can be choosen(added/removed), in tact to the simple indicator: Sound, Vibration, Torch.

-<<<<<<< HEAD
-Both the state and the work, persists over configuration changes and even explicit exit from the appliction.
+Both the state and the work, persists over configuration changes and even explicit exit from the application.
 Thus to abort implementation the "STOP" button should be pushed down.

 A tune can be choosen from menu.